charlesX0101/charlesx0101/README.md

 - `SysRecon`
   Bash-based host scanner for auditing local system configs fast.

+- `vpn-connect Public`
+  Command-line utility to manage .ovpn connections for platforms like HackTheBox and TryHackMe, including IP verification and connection status       checks.

+- `n-wrap Public`
+  An easy to use Bash wrapper for nmap that helps beginners and IT professionals run essential network scans through a guided CLI menu.

 - `Bash Utilities`
   Small tools for automation, diagnostics, and hands-on CLI work.